 The acronym DMAIC has been used to refer to this approach.
 Some people think there should be another initial step called Recognize.
 This will happen before the Define process.
 Hence it’s meant to make sure that the right opportunities and issues are identified.

 The Black Belt is at the heart of the approach.
 This is the project manager for Six Sigma.

 - Black Belt is a full-time Six Sigma project manager who leads four to six projects per year.
 Black Belts are hand-picked and given rigorous instruction in the Six Sigma technique.
-This assignment, which may last up to two years in some organizations.
+This assignment may last up to two years in some organizations.
 Basically is a significant milestone in the career path of the person assigned to that position.

 - Green Belts are specialized team members who work part-time on Six Sigma ventures.
 Six Sigma technique is taught to Green Belts.
 Some organizations refer to all team members working on a Six Sigma project.
 As Green Belts and provide them with Six Sigma training.